ori-livson/blog/content/upcoming.md

 **Software Development**

-- "How this site was made - Static Site Generation with Haskell"
+- "How this website was made"

-- "Github Comments as a Free Comment Server for Static Websites"

 - "An Opinionated Beginner's Guide to Setting Up Haskell Projects"

-- "Lightweight HTMX with Python: FastAPI + HTBuilder"